-For Mark Burke coaching is his passion.
-He thinks of his student-athletes as his extended family.
-As the Model Secondary School for the Deaf (MSSD) athletic director, Burke has been successfully building teams with well-rounded student-athletes who strive for excellence in both athletics and academics.
+Coaching is Mark Burke’s passion.
+As MSSD’s athletic director, he thinks of the school’s student-athletes as his extended family.
+Burke has been successfully building teams with well-rounded student-athletes who strive for excellence in both athletics and academics.

-In recognition of Burke’s outstanding contributions to the youth sports community, he was honored with the prestigious Pollin Award given jointly by the Washington Wizards and nonprofit organization Positive Coaching Alliance (PCA).
-He received his award center court during halftime at the Washington Wizards vs. Philadelphia 76ers game on November 24 at the Verizon Center.
+Burke was recognized for his outstanding contributions to the youth sports community with the prestigious Pollin Award, given jointly by the Washington Wizards and the nonprofit organization Positive Coaching Alliance (PCA).
+He received the award in center court during halftime at the Washington Wizards vs. Philadelphia 76ers game on November 24 at the Verizon Center in Washington, D.C.

-The Pollin Award, named for long-time Washington Wizards owner Abe Pollin who passed away the same day Burke received his award, was created to honor those individuals who show outstanding dedication to their community.
-This year the Washington Wizards teamed up with PCA to honor Washington, D.C., metropolitan coaches.
+The Pollin Award, named for long-time Washington Wizards owner Abe Pollin, who passed away the same day Burke received his award, was created to honor individuals who show outstanding dedication to their community.
+This year, the Washington Wizards teamed up with PCA to honor Washington, D.C., metropolitan coaches.
 PCA’s mission is to “transform youth sports so sports can transform youth.”
-Since 2001, PCA has operated in the Washington, D.C., area, impacting tens of thousands of local youths.
+PCA has operated in the Washington, D.C., area since 2001, having a positive impact on tens of thousands of local youths.